sapegin/washingcode-book/manuscript/book.md

 }
 ```

-We have XX booleans here: _is loading_ and _has errors_.
-If we look closer how the code uses them, we’ll notice that only one boolean is `true` at any time in a component lifecycle.
-It’s hard to see now and it’s easy to make a mistake and correctly handle all possible state changes, so you component may end up in an _impossible state_, like `isLoading && isError`, and the only way to fix that would be reloading the page.
+We have two booleans here: _is loading_ and _has errors_.
+If we look closer how the code uses them, we’ll notice that only one boolean is `true` at any time in a component’s lifecycle.
+It’s hard to see now and it’s easy to make a mistake and correctly handle all possible state changes, so your component may end up in an _impossible state_, like `isLoading && isError`, and the only way to fix that would be reloading the page.
 This is exactly why switching off and on electronic devices often fixes weird issues.

 We can replace several _exclusive_ boolean flags, meaning only one is `true` at a time, with a single enum variable: